7th and 8th Grade Elective Program

 You Do the Math Trimester 1, 2 & 3

 This class will consist of hands-on math projects and activities with real-life applications.
 Students will be challenged to collaborate, share ideas, use technology and communicate both orally and in writing to solve real-life problems.
 Projects and activities will help students realize the importance and relevance of math in their lives while applying specific math skills learned in their math classes.

 This course provides students an introduction to robotics for students with little to no programming background using the LEGO MINDSTORMS EV3 platform.
 Projects will expose the students to the Engineering Design Process.
 Students will learn to collaborate, construct, control and program these robots through investigative and exploration activities.
 They will be responsible for coding their robots to navigate a path, use its sensors for sound and light, and learn how to problem solve using the engineering design process.

 Advanced Robotics is a lab-based course that uses a hands-on approach to further the basic concepts of robotics, focusing on the construction and programming of autonomous mobile robots.
 Course information will be tied to lab experiments; students will work in groups to build and test increasingly more complex mobile robots, culminating in an end-of-semester robot contest.

 We will be using VEX Robotic Design System as our platform.
 Students will be divided into groups and complete a variety of robot construction and programming activities within the confines of these groups.
 Prerequisite Intro to Robotics.

-Trimester 1 and 3
+Beginning Animation Trimester 3